-The arrival of white settlers in North America devastated indigenous people.
-Over the centuries, the colonists warred with Indigenous Americans, gobbled up their land, and sent them to reservations.
+The arrival of white settlers in North America devastated Indigenous populations.
+Over the centuries, the colonists warred with Indigenous Americans, gobbled up their land, and forced them onto reservations.
 But did they also deliberately infect Indigenous Americans with smallpox blankets?

 Though the story of the blankets infected with smallpox looms large in American history, with one doctor calling it “bioterrorism,” the truth is complicated.
 There is just one recorded case of colonists using smallpox blankets to deliberately spread disease among Indigenous Americans in 1763.

 The only recorded incident of smallpox blankets used as weapons happened in Pennsylvania in the late spring and early summer of 1763.
-Then, according to History, Delaware, Shawnee, and Mingo warriors, led by Ottowa Chief Pontiac, besieged Fort Pitt in present-day Pittsburgh.
+Then, Delaware, Shawnee, and Mingo warriors, led by Ottowa Chief Pontiac, besieged Fort Pitt in present-day Pittsburgh.

 Though the warriors perhaps didn’t know it, smallpox had broken out within the fort’s walls.
 And on June 24, 1763, the fort’s commanders decided to try and use the disease to their advantage.